joegelay/cli_journal_app/README.md

 # Mod 1 ActiveRecord Starter Repo

-Iasdfn `config/database.yml`, you can change the name of the database from `db/cats.sqlite3` to whatever reflects your project.
+`config/database.yml`, you can change the name of the database from `db/cats.sqlite3` to whatever reflects your project.
 For example: `db/notes.sqlite3`.
 Doesn't really matter what you call the db.